-While all this whirled through my head Ariane kept quiet, observing me with her deep brown eyes and a bemused little smile playing round the corners of her perfect mouth.
-With her leg pulled up all the way onto the bed, her left hand now leaning on the sheets and the other hand holding on to her bare ankle, her posture was as casual as any modern woman’s.
+While all this whirled through my head Ariane kept quiet, observing me with her deep brown eyes and a bemused little smile playing around the corners of her perfect mouth.
+With her leg pulled up onto the bed, her left hand now leaning on the sheets and the other hand holding on to her bare ankle, her posture was as casual as any modern woman’s.

 ‘I think you would,’ she suddenly said.
 ‘But as much as I desire it, you mustn’t… your time has not come yet.

 A troubling thought then suddenly overwhelmed me… ‘Good God,’ I mumbled.
 ‘If I have been here before and we were lovers, then… then that would mean that I was responsible for your death… how awful.
 Oh my God, I am so terribly sorry for the pain I must have caused you.’